SoftwareAG/c8y-docs/src/documents/guides/java/developing-services-client.html.md

 * Ericsson

-For this provider, please use our Rest Api to store tenant options seperately for each key:
+For this provider, please use our Rest API to store tenant options seperately for each key:

     POST /tenant/options
     Host: ...